 - 4 ounces sliced olives

 - 3 green onions, sliced

 - Mix the taco seasoning with the sour cream and set aside.

 - Refried beans, sour cream/taco seasoning mix, guacamole, salsa, lettuce, and cheese.

-- Top with olives, tomatoes, and green onions.
+- Top with optional toppings as desired: olives, tomatoes, and green onions.